calimero-archive/docs/docs/calimero-portal/overview.md

 slug: /calimero-portal
 ---

-Calimero Portal leverages the NEAR Protocol and the Blockchain Operating System (BOS) to provide users with a secure and customizable online environment.
-It places control, privacy, and true ownership of digital assets at the forefront while adhering to the principles of the Open Web.
+Calimero Portal is crafted to simplify various business operations, such as chatting, managing tasks, sharing documents, and creating forms.
+It achieves this by using the NEAR Protocol and the Blockchain Operating System (BOS) to offer users a safe and adaptable online platform.
+Our platform emphasizes giving you control, ensuring your privacy, and ensuring your full ownership of digital assets, all while adhering to the principles of the Open Web.

-With its support for open-source apps, enhanced security, and the Community Shard feature, Calimero Portal paves the way for a new era of digital ownership and fosters a vibrant and inclusive online community.
+Calimero Portal supports open-source applications, enhances security, and features the Community Shard, all of which work together to usher in a new era of digital ownership and promote an engaging and inclusive online community.

 ## Key features